3D Printing FDM (Fused Deposition Modelling)

 Adjust your Z-Height!

-On the Prusa printers, you can go to Tune > Live Adjust Z-Height to make fine adjustments (0.00x mm) as the printer is starting.
+On the Prusa printers, you can go to Tune > Live Adjust Z-Height to make fine adjustments (0.00x mm) during the print.
+You can also adjust temperatures, speed and material flow here.

 Changing Materials

-On the Prusa Mini's, go to Filament > Unload and follow the screen prompts.
-You will have to select the correct material in order for the machine to heat up and release the previous material.
+On the Prusa Mk4 or Prusa Mini's, go to Filament > Unload and follow the screen prompts.
+You will have to select the correct material in order for the machine to heat up and release the previous material, which may take a minute or two.

 If the material isn't coming through at this point, the machine may be clogged.
 Try these steps again, and ask for help if it doesn't work the second time.